DerTyp7/react-ts5-remote-app-api/README.md

 It gathers all the events and methods from the API and makes them available as React states.

+Please note that this is still a work in progress and not all events and methods are implemented yet.

+Projects which are using this hook: [TS5 OBS Overlay](https://github.com/DerTyp7/ts5-obs-overlay)

 ## Table of Contents

 - [React TeamSpeak5 RemoteApp API](#react-teamspeak5-remoteapp-api)